Newquay

-Newquay (/ˈnjuːki/ NEW-kee; Tewynblustri) is a town on the north coast in Cornwall, England, United Kingdom.
+Newquay (/ˈnjuːki/ NEW-kee; Tewynblustri /kw/) is a town on the north coast in Cornwall, England, United Kingdom.
 It is a civil parish, seaside resort, regional centre for aerospace industries with an airport and a spaceport, and a fishing port on the North Atlantic coast, approximately 12 mi north of Truro and 20 mi west of Bodmin.

 The town is bounded to the south by the River Gannel and its associated salt marsh, and to the north-east by the Porth Valley.
 The western edge of the town meets the Atlantic at Fistral Bay.
 The town has been expanding inland (south) since the former fishing village of New Quay began to grow in the second half of the nineteenth century.

 At the 2021 census the population of the parish was 23,626 and the population of the built up area as defined by the Office for National Statistics was 24,545.